-I would like to confirm my SSL certificate includes the correct information and validate it is in the right order.
+I would like to confirm my SSL certificate details and verify that my intermediate/chain certificate files are in the correct order.

 SSL (Secure Socket Layer) is a critical component of sites that need to handle sensitive or personal information.
 You can use SSL with Acquia Cloud by adding HTTPS/SSL support to your site.

 Before you set up your certificates, it's a good idea to test them to ensure that they are correct and will work together.
 Here's how you can test the validity of an SSL certificate - also see below for additional checks, especially if your key or certificate is in a different format than

 Check the order of your certificates

 The most common reason for a certificate deployment to fail is that the intermediate/chain certificates are not in the correct order.
 Specifically, intermediate certificate files must end with the root certificate or certificate most proximate to the root and be in a descending order from the main/server certificate to the root.
 You can determine the order of your intermediate files by running the following command:

 openssl crl2pkcs7 -nocrl -certfile $CERT_FILE | openssl pkcs7 -print_certs -noout

 Here is an example of that command against an intermediate chain cert that is in the correct order: